ucsd-dsc-arts/dsc160-midterm-group-8/README.md

-# A Data Science Look into Hip-Hop from 1980-2020
+# A Data Science Look into Hip-Hop from 1980 to 2020

 DSC160 Data Science and the Arts - Midterm Project Repository - Spring 2020